Placement of Pupils

 All applicants are observed, screened or tested before a decision on entry is made.
 The procedure depends on the age of the child, as does the criteria applied.
 Children applying to Pre-Nursery and Nursery are not required to have knowledge of English, but, from Reception, the level of the child’s English becomes important.
 The parents’ level of English and their view of education are also taken into consideration.

 Exceptions: school documents issued in Argentina, Uruguay, Paraguay, Venezuela do NOT need to be notarized.
-It is still essential that you bring the original signed paper reports, since age of 5, but no notarization is required.
-These documents must be submitted to the school within 30 days of the school’s offer of acceptance.
-For details on documentation, please refer to Required Documentation for Enrolment Process.
+It is still essential that you bring the original signed paper reports as stated above, but no notarization is required.

 The prospective student will be finally admitted upon completion of all entrance requirements.
 These include: meeting the entry criteria set out for each section of the school; completing all internal and external official documentation; and the payment of all financial obligations.
 When this process is complete, the Admissions team will arrange the formal induction of the child into the school.